ARTICLE

 What happens when a group of top professional photographers, all experts in their specialist fields, take on the challenge of shooting a completely different genre of photography?
 How do they adapt, what do they learn from the experience and how does it change their work in the future?

-That's what a new series of events, Canon Ambassador Exchange, is all about – photographers stepping out of their comfort zones and learning something from the mindset, practical approach and equipment used by those working in other genres.
+We asked four pro photographers to step out of their comfort zones and learn something from the mindset, practical approach and equipment used by those working in other genres.
 Professional photography is a broad term, and this highlights the nuances of genres within the craft.

-For the first event, landscape and travel photographer David Noton invited four fellow Canon Ambassadors to shoot landscapes for a day.
+Landscape and travel photographer David Noton invited four fellow pros to shoot landscapes for a day.
 Family photographer Helen Bartlett, wedding specialist Sanjay Jogia, and two sports photographers, Marc Aspland and Eddie Keogh, joined David on his home turf: the Jurassic Coast of Dorset, England.

 "I know the Jurassic Coast really well and have spent a lifetime photographing it," says David.
 "It's a south-facing coastline, so I wanted to do the shoot in the winter, when the light on the coast is particularly dramatic.
 I also wanted to introduce them to the kind of thought processes I go through when I'm scouting a location and planning a shoot."